saulamsal/InspiringDots/README.md

 - Create a drag, drop & hover over function
 - Add event listener to dots for dragging & dropping
 - Add event listener to dropzones for dropping the dots
-- Make sure to substract 20px from dropzones at top element